DustinWehr/disjoint-intervals-set-python/README.md

 # About

-Several implementations of a data structure that maintains a set of disjoint integer intervals.
+Four Python 3 implementations of a data structure that efficiently maintains a set of disjoint integer intervals.

-Intervals are closed on the left, open on the right: `[1,2)` means the set `{1}`.
+Intervals are closed on the left, open on the right.
+So `[1,2)` means the set `{1}`.

 Adjacent intervals are joined, meaning if you add `[1,3)` and `[3,5)` to an empty DisjointIntervalsSet, you'll get the single interval set `{[1,5)}`.